Quick answer

 NFZ coverage does not start automatically when you arrive in Poland or begin work.
-Your employer must register you with ZUS within 7 days of your start date — and that registration cannot be processed without a confirmed PESEL.
+Your employer must register you with ZUS within the required window from your start date — and that registration cannot be processed without a confirmed PESEL.
 This article covers the exact registration sequence, what to do if your employer delays, and how to avoid the coverage gap that catches most new arrivals.

 The Polish public healthcare system (NFZ) is contribution-funded and enrollment-dependent.
 You are not covered until two conditions are met: your PESEL number is confirmed, and your employer has submitted the correct ZUS registration form on your behalf.
 Neither condition is automatic.
 Many foreigners spend their first weeks in Poland entirely uninsured because they assumed enrollment was handled when they started work.
 It is not.